HumanVenturesStudio/hitw-landing-page/content/Callout3.md

 Just add hot water, stir, and eat.
 It's that easy.

-Enjoy this morning bowl of super nutrients, made from nutrient-dense whole foods, protein, and healing herbs, formulated uniquely for your body’s recovery needs.
+Enjoy this morning bowl of nourishing broth, made from nutrient-dense whole foods, protein, and healing herbs, formulated uniquely for your body’s recovery needs.

 The easiest way to single-handedly nourish yourself AND the baby.